plastilinn/docs/pages/sections/Segments.md

 ### 🔑#key segments - Accessibility to decision makers

 💰rating: 40

 Assess the accessibility to decision-makers in the target market.

 **💭 Questions**

-💭 #question How difficult is it to speak with decision-makers?
+How difficult is it to speak with decision-makers?

 **🚨 Risks**

 🚨Accessibility to Decision Makers
 Difficulty in reaching decision makers can hinder the ability to influence and persuade key stakeholders.

 🚨mitigation strategy
 Evaluate the ease of reaching decision makers in the target market and consider potential barriers or challenges in accessing key stakeholders.

 🚨contingency strategy
 Assess the accessibility to decision makers in the target market and determine if it is easy to speak with them.